SandwichGouda/Data/Data.md

   * Recall that, generally, a multiplexer "merges", "combines" several entries into one, while a demultiplexer "demultiplexes", i.e., "untangles", "separates", a "multi-entry" to several "mono-outputs"
 - When working with optic fibers, **be cautious** ! **They can blind you** !
 - For that reason, attenuators exist.
 These are little things that you can put onto a fiber end to mittigate the incoming signal.
 They are used whenever one needs to mittigate an output or input signal.
-- Wavelengths are separated into channels (C44, C45, C46, C47...).
-These correspond to wavelengths ranges (there is a standard, for the precise corresponding wavelengths, lookup on the net - no one knows these by heart)
 - OADMs
   * OADM stands for Optical Add-Drop Multiplexer.
   * An OADM has two inputs and two outputs.
 It replaces the content of one specific given wavelength (color) $\lambda$.